Palm oil plantations in Guaviare in Colombia (c) FCDS

 Recommendations for EU policy makers

-Based on the findings analysed in the report Uncovering the supply chain: palm oil from Colombia to the EU, we have developed recommendations for policy makers and the private sector in both Colombia and the EU.
+Based on the findings analysed in the report, we have developed recommendations for policy makers and the private sector in both Colombia and the EU.

 Five key recommendations for policy makers at EU level:

-1. The EU and its member states must allocate resources towards environmental and human rights measures in high-risk productive landscapes, rather than relying solely on traceability requirements or avoiding these areas of concern.
+1. The EU and its member states must allocate sufficient resources for nature conservation and environmental human rights measures in high-risk productive landscapes, rather than relying solely on EU traceability requirements or (indirectly) promoting the abandonment of areas of concern.

-3. The EU must maintain its support for and collaboration with civil society organisations, as well as enhance the capacity of local authorities to bolster the traceability and landscape governance of palm oil.
+2. It is imperative for the EU to maintain its support for and collaboration with – independent civil society organisations and multi-stakeholder sustainable palm oil initiatives, as well as enhance the capacity of local authorities to implement the EUDR and beyond.

 Colombian palm oil sector